Change search

 Stockholm University, Faculty of Humanities, Department of Asian and Middle Eastern studies.

-Preface: Aspects of Islamic Radicalization in the Balkans After the Fall of Communism2023In: Aspects of Islamic Radicalization in the Balkans After the Fall of Communism / [ed] Mihai Dragnea; Joseph Fitsanakis; Darko Trifunović; John M. Nomikos; Vasko Stamevski and Adriana Cupcea, Lausanne: Peter Lang Publishing Group, 2023, p. vii-xiiiChapter in book (Refereed)
+Preface2023In: Aspects of Islamic radicalization in the Balkans after the fall of communism / [ed] Mihai Dragnea; Joseph Fitsanakis; Darko Trifunović; John M. Nomikos; Vasko Stamevski and Adriana Cupcea, Lausanne: Peter Lang Publishing Group, 2023, p. vii-xiiiChapter in book (Refereed)

 Abstract [en]